trim21/transmission-rpc/README.md

 `transmission-rpc` follow [Semantic Versioning](https://semver.org/), report an issue if you found unexpected API break changes at same major version.

+Due to the tradition of python packaging community, dropping support for EOL python versions will not be considered breaking change.

 ## Install

 ```console